Arsenii-Ahamalov/archive/README.md

 - Tune hyperparameters by RMSE, report RMSE and MAE on validation set
 - Select final model, estimate expected RMSE on unseen data
 - Produce `results.csv` with columns `Country`, `Year`, and `Life expectancy` for `evaluation.csv`

 ---

+### Fashion-MNIST-DimRed-Classification

+Dimensionality reduction and classification on Fashion-MNIST images.
+- Load `train.csv`, split into training/validation/test subsets; explore sample images
+- Train and tune Support Vector Machine (with at least two kernel choices), Naïve Bayes or LDA classifiers
+- Report classification accuracy and discuss model suitability
+- Use the generative model to sample 5 images per class, reshape to 28×28 and visualize
+- Apply PCA and LLE for dimensionality reduction; repeat classification experiments and determine optimal embedding dimension
+- Choose final model and generate `results.csv` with columns `ID` and `label` for `evaluate.csv`

+---